Tensor products of Dirac structures and interconnection in Lagrangian mechanical systems: Tensor Products of Dirac Structures

 Thus, we obtain

 \end{proof}

-\paragraph{Remark.} We have shown that $\bowtie$ acts on pairs of Dirac structures with clean intersections to give a new Dirac structure and also that that it is an associative and commutative product.
-It is easy to verify from equation \eqref{bowtie_def1} that the Dirac structure $D_e = TM \oplus \{0 \}$ satisfies the property of the identity element as $D_e \bowtie D = D = D \bowtie D_e$ for every $D \in \daleth(M)$.
-Thus we find that $(\daleth(M), \bowtie)$ is a commutative category (it lacks totality and an inverse element, so it is neither a monoid nor a groupoid).
+\paragraph{Remark.} We have shown that the tensor product $\boxtimes$ acts on pairs of Dirac structures with clean intersections to give a new Dirac structure and also that that it is an associative and commutative product.
+It is easy to verify that the Dirac structure $D_e = TM \oplus \{0 \}$ satisfies the property of the identity element as $D_e \boxtimes D = D \boxtimes D_e=D$ for every $D \in \mathrm{Dir}(M)$.
+However this does \emph{not} make the pair $(\mathrm{Dir}(M), \boxtimes)$ into a commutative category because $\boxtimes$ is not defined on all pairs of Dirac structures.
+This is similar to the difficulty of defining a symplectic category (see \cite{Wein2009}).